zmielna/smogomierz-to-domoticz/README.md

 ## Thanks

-Big thanks to @bfaliszek and @hackerspace-silesia and Domoticz crew for all the hard work they put into their projects.
+Big thanks to @github/bfaliszek and @github/hackerspace-silesia and Domoticz crew for all the hard work they put into their projects.